fpsbowser/twotter/README.md

 ### Summary

 The goal of this project was to build a full stack application of a website people use everyday, so I decided to use Twitter as a template.
-Rather than using routes to determine component renders, I decided to try and make it a singlepage application to solidify knoweledge with state and effect hooks.
+Rather than using routes to determine component renders, I decided to try and make it a singlepage application to solidify knowledge with state and effect hooks.

 ### Languages/Tools